The fourth annual Student Voices Project is underway!

 2016-2017 SVP Theme: Dear Mr. President

 The President of the United States of America is the elected head of state and head of government of the United States.
 The president’s two main jobs are leading the executive branch of the federal government and being commander-in-chief of the United States Armed Forces.
 On November 8, America elected Donald J. Trump to be the next president.
-President-elect Trump will take office on January 20, 2017, for a four-year term.
+President Trump took office on January 20, 2017, for a four-year term.
 One of the most powerful positions in the world, the U.S. presidency comes with a great responsibility to represent and advocate for all the diverse citizens of this nation.

 Below are some questions to consider as you write; these are meant to help spark ideas for your letter.